zarakiro/Exploration-Game-using-ECS/README.md

 - Implement power-ups (e.g., invincibility, speed boost).
 - Add sound effects and background music.
 - Optimize game performance for larger maps.

 ---

-## **Contributing**

-Feel free to fork the repository and submit pull requests with improvements or bug fixes.
-If you want to contribute, please ensure you adhere to the following guidelines:

-- Write clean and well-documented code.
-- Test your changes before submitting a pull request.

----

-## **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----